Updated

 (Other potential defenses involve police officer misconduct, such as finding the license through an unlawful search.)

-A party is guilty of a crime under 14610 VC when he fails to surrender a suspended license to the DMV.
-However, please note that prior to surrendering a license, the DMV must first give that party notice that he has to surrender his license.
-This notice is typically sent to a person via regular mail.
+You are guilty of a crime under 14610 VC when you fail to surrender a suspended license to the DMV.
+However, please note that prior to surrendering a license, the DMV must first give you notice that you have to surrender your license.
+This notice is typically sent to you via regular mail.

-Thus, a solid defense is for a person to assert that he never received proper notice, and therefore, had no knowledge that his driving privileges were in fact suspended.
+Thus, a solid defense is to assert that you never received proper notice, and therefore, had no knowledge that your driving privileges were in fact suspended.

-Recall that a person unlawfully uses a license when he possesses a canceled or suspended license.
+Recall that you unlawfully use a license when you possess a canceled or suspended license.
 California law requires a prosecutor to prove possession.

-Possession is when a person holds a license or has immediate access to it (when, for example, it is in a pocket or bag).
-If no immediate access to it, a person can still have possession of a license if he has control over it.
-An example of control, is when a license is in a person’s car or at his home.
-If a prosecutor cannot prove possession, beyond a reasonable doubt, then a defendant has a solid defense.
+Possession is when you hold a license or have immediate access to it (when, for example, it is in a pocket or bag).
+If there is no immediate access to it, you can still have possession of a license if you have control over it.

 3. What is the punishment if I’m convicted?